Thank you for tolerating me today in the fill-in chair.

 And I don't think it was just Fox News, but some folks decided that that was somehow a compliment.

-Somehow it mitigated their um evil.
+Somehow it mitigated their evil.

-May I reach out to my friends over there and say, guys, stop jacking with the language.
+Once again, wrapped in the main premise of God bless Fox News, may I reach out to my friends over there and say, guys, stop jacking with the language.

 Homicide bomber is the dumbest thing I've ever heard.

-Tim McVeigh sets the bomb, drives away.
+Tim McVay sets the bomb, drives away, not a suicide bomber.

 These guys blowing themselves up on purpose, those are suicide bombers.